+B. OTHER STRUCTURAL FEATURES (continued)
-16. Steps, Walks, and Patios:

-- Exterior steps consistent with the building period and style and proportions appropriate to the building size, and constructed of stone, wood, or brick may be placed without review by the Commission.
-Granite slab is preferred. - Walkways of stone, bank-run gravel, or brick may be placed without review by the Commission. - Ramps are considered on a case by case basis upon application. - Patios shall be of stone or brick at ground level.

-Permissible stone and brick building materials shall include veneers and/or premanufactured composites.
-Other material may be considered on a case by case basis.

-17. Landscaping: Where change of existing ground level is required for installation of foundations, septic systems, driveways, and other in-ground installations, an elevation drawing shall be submitted and shall be drawn to scale.
+- 17. Signs: One (1) sign or plaque per façade not to exceed one and one half (11⁄2) square feet in size may be placed without review by the Commission.
+All signs shall be designed, scaled, and hung/affixed in a manner consistent with the 1770-1920 period.
+Placement of signs exceeding 11⁄2 square feet shall not be permitted without the Commission's approval.
+Permanent signs shall not exceed a maximum of six (6) square feet in size.
+Permits for signs shall not be granted by the Town in the Districts without approval of the Commission. - 18.
+Outdoor Lighting: Light fixtures consistent with the building's period style and in appropriate proportions to the post and/or building size, may be placed without review by the Commission.
+Exterior lighting is to be non-sodium and shall be shielded so as not to be a distraction to abutters.
+Light fixtures of oil, kerosene, and candles are allowed, if they do not present a fire hazard.
+Consultation with the Town's Fire Department is recommended.
+Area lighting is sometimes appropriate and may be considered upon application. - 19.
+Steps, Walks, and Patios: - Exterior steps consistent with the building period and style and proportions appropriate to the building size, and constructed of stone, wood, or brick may be placed without review by the Commission.
+Granite slab is preferred. - Walkways of stone, bank-run gravel, or brick may be placed without review by the Commission. - Ramps are considered on a case-by-case basis upon application. - Patios shall be of stone or brick at ground level. - Permissible stone and brick building materials shall include veneers and/or premanufactured composites.
+Other material may be considered on a case-by-case basis. - 20.
+Landscaping: Where change of existing ground level is required for foundations, septic systems, driveways, and other in-ground installations, an elevation drawing shall be submitted and shall be drawn to scale.
 This drawing shall show the locations of buildings relative to the terrain, slopes, boundaries, and roads at the proposed site, and should show the existing elevation and the proposed finished ground elevations.
-(See also Section B, Part 18 - Septic Systems and Section B, Part 20 - Driveways)

-- 18. Septic Systems: Elevated septic systems shall not be located between any building and a public road, without review by the Commission.
+Small scale gardening and/or planting projects do not require review by the Commission.
+(See also Section B, Part 21 Septic Systems and Section B, Part 24 Driveways) - Septic Systems: Elevated septic systems visible from a public road shall not be installed without review by the Commission.
 Sewage vents shall be screened with evergreen shrubs or trees or other appropriate structure.
 All septic systems must conform to RSA 485-A:29-44 as applicable.
+(See also Section B, Part 20 - Landscaping)

+B. OTHER STRUCTURAL FEATURES (continued)

+22. Portable Toilets: Placement and usage which conform to both the Effingham Town Zoning Ordinance and the Town of Effingham Health Ordinance may be undertaken without review by the Commission.

+In order to minimize the visual impact of long-term placements of portable toilets, property owners are requested to locate them, whenever possible and practical to do so, out of the view of the public road.

-(See also Section B, Part 17 Landscaping) - 19.
-Recreational Facilities: Recreational facilities such as tennis courts, swimming pools, etc. will be considered upon application, with primary consideration given to the visual impact, landscaping, type of fencing, height of fencing, and compatibility to adjacent buildings. - 20.
-Driveways: Driveways shall not exceed twenty (20) feet in width at the entrance from the public road and for the first thirty (30) feet from the driveway entrance and may be installed without review by the Commission.
-Driveways that exceed these dimensions will be considered on a case by case basis.
+- 23. Recreational Facilities: Recreational facilities such as tennis courts, swimming pools, etc. will be considered upon application, with primary consideration given to the visual impact, landscaping, type of fencing, height of fencing, and compatibility to adjacent buildings. - 24.
+Driveways: Driveways shall not exceed twenty (20) feet in width at the entrance from the public road and for the first thirty (30) feet from the driveway entrance, may be installed without review by the Commission.
+Driveways that exceed these dimensions will be considered on a case-by-case basis.